Thakuma07/Wifey-Proposal/README.md

-This version is only for moblie-friendly
+This version is only for moblie-friendly.

-Not for desktop Purpose
+Not for desktop Purpose.

 You can send this to your Crush!!!